top of page

 STOP 5: From here, walk up the block to the Flamingo Hotel and Casino.
 Enjoy the kitschy pink décor and be transported back to classic 50s Vegas.
 Visit the free 15-acre Flamingo Wildlife Habitat filled with exotic animals, birds, and tropical plants.

 STOP 6: Back on Las Vegas Boulevard, walk north.
 Just after the Margaritaville Restaurant take a detour down the LINQ Promenade.
 This pedestrian entertainment district is lined with fun shops, outdoor bars, and restaurants.
-Here you will find zip lining and the High Roller Observation Wheel.
+Here you will find zip lining and the Linx High Roller Observation Wheel.

-Bridge over Boulevard by Caesars & Bellagio
+Bridge over Boulevard by Caesars & Bellagio, Las Vegas Walking Tours, Nevada USA

-Bridge over Boulevard by Caesars & Bellagio
+View of Caesars & Bellagio

 STOP 7: Returning to Las Vegas Boulevard, walk past Harrah’s to the main entrance of the Venetian Resort.
 Plan to spend at least an hour strolling through the resort’s public spaces.
 Modeled after the Italian city, there are meandering canals, beautiful frescoes, and sculptures to view.
-You can take a gondola ride and be amazed at replicas of the Rialto Bridge and San Marcos Square.
-The wonderful Shoppes of the Grand Canal connects the Venetian to the Palazzo Hotel.

 STOP 8: From the Venetian, take the overhead walkway to the Treasure Island Resort (cross the Strip and make another “U”).
 Here, you will begin walking south again.

-Venetian & Mirage | Las Vegas Strip
+Venetian & Mirage | Las Vegas Tours | Things to do on the Las Vegas Strip

-Venetian & Mirage | Las Vegas Strip
+Venetian & Mirage

 STOP 9: At the Mirage Hotel and Casino veer in.
 Walk through the tropical gardens in front of the complex.
 If it’s after dark, stay to watch the volcano show (usually on the hour).
 There are explosions and blasts of fire set to a music and light show.